-During a time of personal and spiritual discernment, Sara joined her first Journey to Freedom group in 2010 and knew that she had found something uniquely life-changing.
-She is passionate about facilitating groups and equipping others to grow a healing community.
+During a time of personal and spiritual discernment, Sara joined her first Journey to Freedom group in 2010 and knew that she had found something uniquely lifechanging.
 Sara has her Master's degree from the Institute of Conflict Management at Lipscomb University, and has experience in the pastoral care field and program management.
 In addition, she has 400 hours of training in Clinical Pastoral Education from St. Thomas Hospital, Nashville, TN.